Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version6/day27/README.md

 Chapter Passed Screen:

-* Time Taken for The Level
+* Time Taken for Each Level

 # What am I working on?